cyberkaida/reverse-engineering-assistant/README.md

 ## Menus

-> These are being added in the next release
+ReVa adds an option to the CodeBrowser Tool's Window menu.
+Select Window -> ReVa Action Log to open the ReVa Action Log window.

+This window shows actions ReVa has performed and would like to perform.
+You can accept or reject a change by double clicking the ✅ or ❌ icon.
+You can also go to the location the action will be performed by double clicking the address.

+If you reject an action, ReVa will be told and she will move on.

+You can also enable "Auto-allow" in the ReVa options.
+This will automatically accept all actions ReVa wants to perform.

-ReVa adds some elements to the Ghidra UI.
+ReVa also adds some elements to the Ghidra UI.
 You can either ask ReVa to do something in the chat window, "Examine the variable usage in `main` in detail, rename the variables with more descriptive names.", or use the menu system.